Lecture hall

 This ends a long-running cash freeze in the fee cap, which had been increased only once since 2012 (from £9,000 to £9,250 in 2017).
 Compared to a continued freeze, the increase in fees will spare the higher education sector a further real-terms cut to teaching resources of around £390 million next academic year.

 As well as increasing tuition fees, the government has confirmed that maximum maintenance loan entitlements will increase by £414 in the 2025-26 academic year.
-A student living away from home, outside London and with a household income below £25,000 was able to borrow up to £10,227 for the current academic year, so this appears to represent around a 4% cash-terms increase in entitlements – or perhaps 1.6% once rising prices are taken into account.
-This does little to reverse the substantial real-terms cuts to the generosity of the maintenance system since 2020-21, leaving the poorest students able to borrow around 9% less in real terms than in 2020-21 (the recent high point).
+If this is for a student living away from home, attending university in London and with a low household income, it represents a 3.1% cash-terms increase in entitlements, again in line with forecast RPIX.
+This does nothing to reverse the substantial real-terms cuts to the generosity of the maintenance system since 2020-21, leaving the poorest students able to borrow around 10% less in real terms than in 2020-21 (the recent high point).

 A historical squeeze on teaching resources